cwshu/NCTU_OS_2015_HW3/spec.rst

 B. Process Memory Layout in Linux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Figure 2 shows the virtual memory layout of a process in 32 bits Linux system.
-To explain this, we should talk about an important concept, shared library first.

-The library is a set of functions which doesn't have entry point(e.g. main function).
-[1]_
-In other words, all of object code except one having main function can be seemed as a library.
-Some of libraries you use will be linked into executable at the end of compilation time(more precisely, link time).
-That is called static library.
-Different from static library, The shared library isn't linked into executable at compile time.
-Shared library would be marked into executable at compilation time(more precisely, link time), and be loaded at runtime.
-[2]_

-Because shared libraries and their memory segments are both seperated from executable, their memory segments are easily shared between different processes if processes use same libraries.
-That is why they are called "shared" libraries.

-Also because shared libraries are seperated from executable, they have independent code and data segment.

 .. figure:: pic/linuxFlexibleAddressSpaceLayout.png